Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool looks up a classification code across multiple systems (UK SIC 2007, UK SIC 2026, GICS, ICB) and specifies what it returns.
-It implicitly distinguishes from sibling tools like search_sic_codes (search) and browse_classification_hierarchy (browse) by focusing on exact code lookup.
+The description clearly states the tool's purpose: looking up a classification code in multiple systems (UK SIC 2007, UK SIC 2026, GICS, ICB).
+It distinguishes from sibling tools like search_sic_codes (search vs lookup) and browse_classification_hierarchy (browse vs lookup) by focusing on code lookups with specific return information.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.